-“Again with all the wrong questions,” Alfie finally said, and the room went silent as it did for him.
+“Again with all the wrong questions,” Alfie finally said, and the room went silent as it did only for him.
 The man had a way of speaking.
 He spoke and you felt that you were speaking, speaking through Alfie’s lips, saying words you hadn’t known you’d wanted to say.
 He could announce, for instance, “Anna, we’re going to move to the United States of America in order to create a new basis for community that’s going to be like God’s own promised land,” and even if you’d never before considered leaving your mother and father and sisters, you’d say, “Of course we will,” and feel as though he had read your mind.
 Alfie could read anyone’s mind this way.
 It was why they were here, four dozen souls huddled in the left half of a ruined barn.

 “These questions,” his voice was soft; the colonists had to strain to hear.
 “Why do you ask them?
 You know, my friends.
 You know that when one truly acts out of loving responsibility, the interests of the community and the interests of the individual become one.
 You know that labor and money are irrelevant.
 That class disappears.
 You!
 I say ‘you’ to you all, and the answer is plain.
 Are none of us Buberists anymore that I have to be so plain?”

 “We say ‘you’ to the world!” had come the response, but it was bloodless.
 To be a Buberist was difficult, and the effort was telling on them all.
 Only Alfie seemed really to excel at it.
 Not even Martin Buber was such a Buberist as Alfie.
 In fact, Buber was no Buberist at all.
 Buber was a Zionist, fled to Palestine.
 It took an Alfie, Buber’s last student in Mainz, to come to America and make an -ism of the man.
-That Alfie was a visionary no one doubted.
+That Alfie was a visionary, no one doubted.
 But to be a Buberist was harder, and that was the miracle of Alfie.

 It was one thing to dream up a community where the only laws were those that arose out of loving responsibility, where everyone was linked only by their natural desire to do right one by the other, where the only obligation was that each citizen see every other, at all times, in the wholeness of their humanity and behave accordingly.
 But what did it mean, in practice, to live that way?
 Only Alfie seemed to know, but the rest of them had not stopped trying.

-Nor did any seem inclined to doubt that it was worth the trying, this impossible, exhausting task, until that planning meetingrom behind the uninspired chorus Jack rose from his place in the back rowa small, narrow man, sicklylooking and paleand , “But I wonder.”
+Nor did any seem inclined to doubt that it was worth the trying, this impossible, exhausting task, until that planning meeting.
+From behind the uninspired chorus, Jack rose from his place in the back row—a small, narrow man, sickly-looking and pale—and said, “But I wonder.”

 “But I wonder,” he had said, “this money.
 Is it possible, perhaps, that we could send it elsewhere?
 I know a way, you see, to get this money into the hands of those who know how to help back home.
 We could use it to save lives.”